Grade0/DM-I/README.md

 ## About the project

-This project consists in analyzing with data mining tools the problem of forecasting high seismic bumps in a coal mine.
-The project is divided in four parts as follow:
+This project consists of analyzing the problem of forecasting high seismic bumps in a coal mine with data mining tools.
+The project is divided into four parts as follows:

 - Data Understanding & Preparation
 - Clustering